eibens/lit-action/README.md

 a sequence of steps using the [lit-action JSON] format.
 Currently, [lit-action] provides no convention for using multiple actions in a project. [lit-action] is itself built with [lit-action] and serves as an example.
-The build process of this repository involves multiple steps:
+The build process of this repository involves multiple steps.

-- Check pre-conditions.
+Check pre-conditions:

 1. Check that [git] is installed.
 2. Check that [deno] is installed.
 3. Check that the repository is clean.
 4. Lint code with `deno lint`.

-- Update repository content.
+Update repository content:

 1. Format code with `deno fmt`.
 2. Run tests and generate coverage report `mod.lcov`.
 3. Generate ESM bundle `mod.js`.
 4. Push changes to remote.

-- Check post-conditions.
+Check post-conditions:

 1. Check code style.
 2. Check that the repository is clean.

 Writing an [action.json] file by hand can be tedious and repetitive.
 Instead, [lit-action] uses a TypeScript module [action.ts] that generates and prints